The white sand beach at Gibbs Cay in the Turks and Caicos

 Origin of the Name

-Gibbs Cay is quite possibly named after George Judson Gibbs who was a Grand Turk resident during the 1800s.
-He is also known for donating the historic Lucayan duho (a ceremonial seat) currently housed at the Turks and Caicos National Museum.
+Gibbs Cay is quite possibly named after George Judson Gibbs, who was a Grand Turk resident during the 1800s.
+He is also known for donating the historic duho (a Lucayan ceremonial seat) currently housed at the Turks and Caicos National Museum.

-Tours
+Stingray Tours

 Snorkeling